 The Southern Poverty Law Center’s (SPLC) definition of a “hate group” includes those having beliefs or practices that attack or malign an entire class of people, typically for their immutable characteristics.

 Co-organizer of the protest, Terry Roethlein, had this to say:

 “ATLAH fits the SPLC’s definition of a hate group in that they consistently and publicly preach grossly negative messages about LGBT individuals.
 JD Manning also uses his pulpit to teach young parishioners homophobia and these destructive recent messages referring to stoning actually incite violence.
 By all means, any religious group like this should be at least called on their actions.”

 After watching these videos and reading this post if agree ATLAH should be designated a hate group you can tell the SPLC here.

 Our community is blessed with the strong leadership of transgender woman Jennifer Louise Lopez, a journalist with the TransAdvocate, as one of the organizers of the rally so I reached out to her and she offered this about the protest:

 “Several transgender leaders in NYC came to support me and the LGBT community.
 We as Trans people physically feel the violence that signs, homophobic and trans messages such as the ones spread by David Manning spread.
 Less then 20 blocks away from that church, a Trans woman was killed, beaten to death for simply being trans.
 It is signs and teachings like this that cause such hate in our community.
 Tonight I was afraid to walk home, I waited at the event I was at until a friend was ready to walk home with me.”

-Ms. Lopez has this to say about Manning’s hatefilled screed “Ten Cold Homos” in the video below:
+Ms. Lopez has this to say about Manning’s hate-filled screed “Ten Cold Homos” in a video.